ponylang/ponylang-website/content/reference/pony-performance-cheatsheet.md

 And those three additional options to our program?
 We've seen `--ponymaxthreads` and `--ponypin` before.
 In this case, we are running with 4 scheduler threads.
 They will have exclusive access to CPUs 1 to 4 with each scheduler thread assigned to a particular CPU.
 What about `--ponypinasio` and CPU 17?

 In addition to scheduler threads, each Pony program also has an ASIO thread that handles asynchronous IO events.
 By supplying the `--ponypinasio` option, our ASIO thread will be pinned to a single CPU.
 Which CPU?
-Whichever available CPU is next after all scheduler threads have been assigned cpus which in this case is CPU 17.
+Whichever available CPU is next after all scheduler threads have been assigned CPUs which in this case is CPU 17.
 To sum up:

 ```bash
 // Use "user" process isolation space